 In FY2018, federal agencies just barely missed their mark, only achieving 4.75% of this spending goal or roughly $22.9 billion.

-During FY2019 on the other hand, agencies not only met their goal, but exceeded it by reaching 5.19% or roughly $26 billion - a nearly $3 billion growth in one year.
+During FY2019, on the other hand, agencies met their goal and exceeded it by reaching 5.19% or roughly $26 billion - a nearly $3 billion growth in one year.

 Service-Disabled Veteran-Owned Small Business Spending

 When it comes to veteran-owned small businesses, much like ED/WOSB, there are two set-asides:

 Although there are plenty of benefits to being registered as a VOSB, the government only has a set goal for spending on SDVOSBs.
 For prime contracting spending, the government must try to spend at least 3% of its total prime contracting dollars on SDVOSBs.